What is FERPA?

 - Students who receive a Federal Work Study Program (FWSP) award, please note the following:

-- If you are a continuing student who worked through the program for the 2021-2022 academic year and indicated you would like a new job for the 2022-2023 academic year, you will receive an email with a link to the FWSP Job Application.
+- If you are a continuing student and indicated you would like a new job for the upcoming academic year, you will receive an email with a link to the FWSP Job Application.

-- If you are a continuing student who worked through the program for the 2021-2022 academic year and are planning to return to the same job for the 2022-2023 academic year, you will receive an email when/if your job has been renewed and your assignment is available to view in the FWSP Online Portal.
+- If you are a continuing student planning to return to the same job for the upcoming academic year, you will receive an email when/if your job has been renewed and your assignment is available to view in the FWSP Online Portal.

-- If you are a new student for the 2022-2023 academic year, you will receive an email with a link to the FWSP Job Application.
+- If you are a new student, you will receive an email with a link to the FWSP Job Application.

 - You must have received a FWSP award as part of your financial aid package to be eligible to work through the program.
 Students who are not eligible can search for part-time jobs through Rutgers Handshake.